 We are a party to certain administrative and court proceedings involving tax, regulatory, consumer, administrative, environmental, labor obligations and other liabilities relating to our business.
-In accordance with IFRS, we record and disclose the aggregate amounts of the proceedings that we have determined a loss to "probable", and disclose the aggregate amounts of the proceedings that we have determined a loss to be "possible"; - in both cases, to the extent these amounts can be reasonably estimated.
+In accordance with IFRS, we record and disclose the aggregate amounts of the proceedings that we have determined a loss to "probable", and disclose the aggregate amounts of the proceedings that we have determined a loss to the extent these amounts can be reasonably estimated.
 For more information regarding such contingencies, see Notes to our consolidated financial statements.